Are you a memoir or narrative nonfiction author who:

 I can help you figure out which story you’re telling, find the most compelling structure, and teach you techniques to bring your story to life in the reader’s mind and heart.

-I create tailored feedback to your specific needs, along with guidance to help you write effectively and self-edit with clarity, so that your story and writing can stand out from the crowd.
+I create feedback tailored to your specific needs, along with guidance to help you write effectively and self-edit with clarity, so that your story and writing can stand out from the crowd.

 My approach is equal parts story and strategy, magic and logic, backed up by more than two decades of experience.